 Bond University - Gold Coast, Australia

 SHM has established a direct enrollment program with Bond University in Gold Coast, Australia (www.bond.edu.au).
 Bond University is one of the leading business and hospitality management schools in Australia.
 Their academic calendar is similar to Penn State.
 All instruction is in English and students take four 4-credit courses that will transfer into the hospitality curriculum at Penn State.
 Semester to attend is fall.

 Florence University of the Arts/Apicius International School of Hospitality

 SHM has established a direct enrollment program with Florence University of the Arts (FUA) which includes the Apicius International School of Hospitality (www.fua.it).
 FUA offers a wide selection of courses.
 Students must take courses from the hospitality management curriculum at Apicius and are allowed to take one course (general education) at FUA.
 Their academic calendar is similar to Penn State.
-All instruction is in English and students take four - five 3-credit courses that will transfer into the hospitality curriculum at Penn State.
+All instruction is in English and students take five 3-credit courses that will transfer into the hospitality curriculum at Penn State.

 Chinese University of Hong Kong